 Keep in mind:

-• The Aetna HDHP costs you less from your paycheck, so you may have extra money available to put in your HSA.
+• The Cigna HDHP costs you less from your paycheck, so you may have extra money available to put in your HSA.

 • You can only spend HSA money that’s actually been deposited into your account.
 If you don’t have enough money in your HSA when you need it, you can pay another way and reimburse yourself later, so you take full advantage of your HSA’s tax savings.